translation/angular/README.md

 ## Manage Languages

-### Add or remove languages
+### Add or Remove Language

 You can add or remove a locale by updating `"target_locales": []` in your `tio.config.json` file, and syncing your project again.

-If you want to add a new locale with existing translations (for instance if you already have a translated XLF file in your project), you will need to create a new empty project on Translation.io and init your project for them to appear.
+If you want to add a new locale with existing translations (for instance if you already have a translated XLF file in your project), you will need to create a new empty project on Translation.io and init it for the first time again.

-### Edit languages
+### Edit Language

 To edit existing locales while keeping their translations (e.g. changing from `en` to `en-US`):